-Before anything else, you want to have a general idea of how much you can afford to borrow.
-The way lenders calculate your affordability is by considering your debt service ratio and this is something you can do on your own using the formulas.
+To begin, you’ll want to have a general idea of how much mortgage you can afford.
+The way lenders typically calculate your affordability is by considering your debt service ratio.
+This is something you can do on your own using the formulas.
 You can also play around with online mortgage calculators to gain a better idea of what to expect.

 You’ll be financing your new home with a mortgage, but you still need to come up with a down payment.
 The absolute minimum down payment in Canada is 5% of a home’s purchase price.
-That being said, any down payment under 20% requires home buyers to pay for CMHC mortgage insurance.
+That being said, any down payment under 20% requires home buyers to pay for CMHC mortgage insurance, which is a lump sum premium added to the mortgage.
 This protects lenders as they’re taking on more of a lending risk in such cases.
 Consider your ability to put down a larger down payment and avoid this additional fee.

 You may have to spend more time saving, but there are plenty of creative ways to come up with a down payment.
 If you’re committed, it may not take as long as you thought.
 You should also take the time to look into cost-saving programs for home buyers – there are some specifically for first-time buyers!